CumulusNetworks/docs/content/guides/nvidia-air/Custom-Topology.md

 }
 ```
 <!-- vale off -->
-### Restoring configuration files
+### Restore Configuration Files
 <!-- vale on -->

-After you create the simulation, the goal will be to restore the configuration files.
+After you create the simulation, you can restore the configuration files.

-This {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_file_extractor" text="python script">}} pulls out all the relevant files and collates them into folders so they can be used easily to restore configuration from inside the simulation.
+This {{<exlink url="https://gitlab.com/cumulus-consulting/features/cl_support_file_extractor" text="python script">}} pulls out all the relevant files and collates them into folders so you can use them to restore configuration from inside the simulation.

-It can be combined with the following {{<exlink url="https://gitlab.com/cumulus-consulting/features/simple-iac" text="infrastructure as code">}} Ansible playbook to restore configurations appropriately.
+You can also use the {{<exlink url="https://gitlab.com/cumulus-consulting/features/simple-iac" text="infrastructure as code">}} Ansible playbook to restore configurations appropriately.